dynafense/slt_june_2022/README.md

 If you are having problem with this software installation, don't sweat it.
 Come for the session and get help.

+## 23 June 2022 UPDATE: Installing homebrew / macports on macOS installation

+For homebrew, please follow the instructions at [homebrew](https://brew.sh)

+For macports, instructions can be found at [macports](https://www.macports.org/install.php)

+Both package managers require you to install Xcode Command line Tools `xcode-select --install` as part of their pre-requisites.
+Macbook air / Macbook pro typically come with limited storage space (ie 256 gig / 512 gig).
+If you have insufficient storage space on your mac, don't sweat it.
+Come by and absorb the understanding.
+That is more important than learning to use [nmap](https://nmap.org).

 ### What is NMAP?